BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 Summary: Reservoir computing is a type of neural net that uses randomly generated input and middle weights, which reduces training time compared to a traditional RNN.
 In these files, coupled reservoir computers are utilized in order to predict global sea surface temperatures (SST).
 In order to create a trained model which will then subsequently forecast SSTs, simply open the file in the 'Code' folder titled 'Main' and hit run.

+If you'd like to see my results animated on a map or globe, download one of the MP4s above.

 Files:
 - Main: Use this file to run the model.
 This is the main code which contains the architecture of the RCs and also where metaparameters can be adjusted.
 - ActualAreaRectangle: Input the index of an area on the flat map and the function outputs the actual area that the index covers on a sphere.